StellarF: A Physics-Informed LoRA Framework for Stellar Flare Forecasting with Historical & Statistical Data: Literature Review

 \textbf{Empirical Rule-based Models.} These models use historical stellar activity data and machine learning (e.g., decision trees, k-nearest neighbors (K-NN) algorithms) for prediction.
 Liu et al. \cite{liu2017predicting} trained a random forest model using vector magnetic data from Solar Dynamics Observatory/Helioseismic and Magnetic Imager (SDO/HMI) vector magnetic data, achieving moderate prediction accuracy for solar flares.
 However, limited by parameter accuracy and generalization, they struggle with flexible predictions in real-world scenarios.

-Despite the contributions of traditional methods to the advancement of stellar flare prediction, they generally fail to effectively capture complex nonlinear relationships and heavily rely on substantial prior knowledge.
+Despite the contributions of traditional methods to the advancement of stellar flare forecasting, they generally fail to effectively capture complex nonlinear relationships and heavily rely on substantial prior knowledge.
 With the exponential growth of data volume and the continuous enhancement of computational capabilities, data-driven approaches have emerged as a new research trend.
-For example, FLARE \cite{anoymous} integrates stellar properties and flare histories to improve light curve feature extraction and prediction accuracy, paving the way for new research directions.
+For example, Zhu et al.’s work \cite{zhu2025flare} integrates stellar properties and flare histories to improve light curve feature extraction and prediction accuracy, paving the way for new research directions.